supernovus/passport-totp/README.md

 ## Fork Notes

 This is a fork of the original [passport-totp](https://github.com/jaredhanson/passport-totp/) package, which hadn't been updated since 2015.
-The API has been tweaked and is directly backwards compatible as the argument signature of the _setup_ callback function has changed.
+The API has been tweaked and is NOT directly backwards compatible as the argument signature of the _setup_ callback function has changed.

 ## Install